SDG 17 - Partnerships for the Goals

 2.4.
 Measure the sustainability literacy of students

-The university assesses the ability of its students to learn and retain key concepts related to sustainability by providing written and oral reports at the end of each course, and by consciously encouraging students to apply the key concepts they have learned in their further studies and work, and taking part in sustainability-related events (e.g. study competitions).
+The university assesses the ability of its students to learn and retain key concepts related to sustainability by providing written and oral reports at the end of each course, and by consciously encouraging students to apply the key concepts they have learned in their further studies and work, and taking part in sustainability-related events (e.g., study competitions).
+MATE is involved in the following programmes outside the University.

-K&H for sustainable agriculture scholarship competition 2023
+K&H for sustainable agriculture scholarship 2024

 The K&H Group, together with the K&H Foundation for a Healthy Society, has announced a scholarship competition for undergraduate, master's and PhD students of agricultural universities and colleges in Hungary.
 The aim of the scholarship was to provide financial support for the study and research of students who are committed to the healthy, sustainable and long-term development of the agricultural sector.
 A maximum of 8 applications were awarded in three categories.
 In addition, a special prize was awarded to the university with the highest number of applications and to the subject teacher who helped to nominate the most winning students.
-The winners of the competition received a one-off cash grant.
+The winners of the competition received one-off cash grant.
 The competition was open to undergraduate, postgraduate and PhD students from several higher education institutions and faculties.

 Highlighting the students' ability to retain and apply sustainability knowledge creatively at E³UDRES² Bootcampers

-Ultimately, the event highlighted the students' ability to retain and apply sustainability knowledge creatively, as well as their potential to innovate within the food industry to address pressing global challenges.
+Ultimately, the event highlighted the students' ability to retain and apply sustainability knowledge creatively, as well as their potential to innovate within the industry to address pressing global challenges.

 Learning, collaborating, and retaining key sustainability principles at E³UDRES² Hackathon